Agroforestry: Further development

-Americas

-The Amazon rainforest, rather than being a pristine wilderness, has been shaped by humans for at least 11,000 years through practices such as forest gardening and terra preta.
-Since the 1970s, numerous geoglyphs have been discovered on deforested land in the Amazon rainforest, furthering the evidence of pre-Columbian civilizations.

-On the Yucatán Peninsula, much of the Maya food supply was grown in "orchard gardens", known as pet kot.
-The system takes its name from the low wall of stones (pet meaning 'circular' and kot, 'wall of loose stones') that characteristically surrounds the gardens.

-The environmental historian William Cronon argued in his 1983 book Changes in the Land that indigenous North Americans used controlled burning to form ideal habitat for wild game.
-The natural environment of New England was sculpted into a mosaic of habitats.
-When indigenous Americans hunted, they were "harvesting a foodstuff which they had consciously been instrumental in creating".
-Most English settlers, however, assumed that the wealth of food provided by the forest was a result of natural forces, and that indigenous people lived off "the unplanted bounties of nature."
-Animal populations declined after settlement, while fields of strawberries and raspberries found by the earliest settlers became overgrown and disappeared for want of maintenance.

 Projects

 El Pilar on the Belize–Guatemala border features a forest garden to demonstrate traditional Maya agricultural practices.
 A further one acre model forest garden, called Känan K'aax (meaning 'well-tended garden' in Mayan), is funded by the National Geographic Society and developed at Santa Familia Primary School in Cayo.

 In the United States, the largest known food forest on public land is believed to be the seven acre Beacon Food Forest in Seattle, Washington.
-Other forest garden projects include those at the central Rocky Mountain Permaculture Institute in Basalt, Colorado, and Montview Neighborhood farm in Northampton, Massachusetts.
 The Boston Food Forest Coalition promotes local forest gardens.

 In Canada, Richard Walker has been developing and maintaining food forests in British Columbia for over 30 years.
 He developed a three-acre food forest that at maturity provided raw materials for a plant nursery and herbal business as well as food for his family.
 The Living Centre has developed various forest garden projects in Ontario.

 In the United Kingdom, other than those run by the Agroforestry Research Trust (ART), projects include the Bangor Forest Garden in Gwynedd, northwest Wales.
 Martin Crawford from ART administers the Forest Garden Network, an informal network of people and organisations who are cultivating forest gardens.

 Since 2014, Gisela Mir and Mark Biffen have been developing a small-scale edible forest garden in Cardedeu near Barcelona, Spain, for experimentation and demonstration.